NYgramps/ccrate/COMPOUND.md

 Consider an account allowing both deposits and withdrawals at any time.
 Furthermore, it is possible to ascertain the value of the account at any time after it has been established, e.g., a mutual fund.
 What is the *ccrate* at any particular time?
-This is a natural question to ask because it provides a measure of how well the account is performing, independent of what you see in your account statements.
+This is a natural question to ask because it provides a measure of how well the account is performing, providing an independent check of what you see in your account statements.
 We will demonstrate how to do this without requiring any deeper knowledge of calculus than what has already been used in the discussion so far.

 Suppose we invest $1000 as the initial principal, and withdraw $50 after 6 months.
 If the payoff at year's end is $950, what is the *ccrate* rate for such an investment?